jasmine/jasmine-py/README.md

 This will create a spec directory and configuration yaml template for you.

-#### Django Pipeline Support
-If you want access to Django's asset pipeline, then you can create a Jasmine view within your app.
-This feature currently under development, and is **not recommended** unless you absolutely need it.

-* Add 'jasmine.django' to INSTALLED_APPS in your setting.py
-* To display test results within your application, add a route to your urls.py:

-        url(r'^jasmine/', include('jasmine.django.urls', namespace='jasmine'))
-* Test results are now visible at your.django.app/jasmine
-    * You may wish to protect this URL so it does not appear in the production deploy of your app

 ## Configuration

 Customize `spec/javascripts/support/jasmine.yml` to enumerate the source files, stylesheets, and spec files you would like the Jasmine runner to include.
 You may use dir glob strings.

 ## Usage